 - The oral disintegrating tablet form of this medicine contains phenylalanine.
-Make sure your doctor knows if you or your child have phenylketonuria (PKU).
+Make sure your doctor knows if you have phenylketonuria (PKU).

 - This medicine lowers the number of some types of blood cells in your body.
 Because of this, you may bleed or get infections more easily.
 To help with these problems, avoid being near people who are sick or have infections.
 Wash your hands often.
 Stay away from rough sports or other situations where you could be bruised, cut, or injured.
 Brush and floss your teeth gently.
 Be careful when using sharp objects, including razors and fingernail clippers.

 - You may get overheated more easily while you use this medicine.
 Be careful if you exercise often or are in high heat or humidity.
 Drink plenty of water and stay out of the sun.
 If your body gets too hot, you might feel dizzy, weak, tired, or confused.
 You might vomit or have an upset stomach.

 - Your doctor will need to check your blood or urine at regular visits while you are using this medicine.
 Be sure to keep all appointments.

 Call your doctor right away if you notice any of these side effects: